muratk5n/thirdwave/en/README.md

 ---

+A lot of the "black" cultural artifacts are Southern culture (which is American), repackaged.
+The showy parts were created so mainstream could play Dances with Wolves with it.

+---

-A Hispanic kid born into the culture, same way..
+A black kid born into the culture, same way..
 Everyone gets culture, by merely being in it.

 ---